sdr-enthusiasts/docker-planefence/README.md

 - Planefence build example: https://planefence.ramonk.net
 - Plane-alert build example: https://plane-alert.ramonk.net

-## Seeing my own setup and troubleshooting
+## Seeing your own setup and troubleshooting
 - Be patient.
-Many of the files won't get initialized until the first "event" happens: a plane is in PlaneFence range or is detected by Plane-Alert
+Some of the files won't get initialized until the first "event" happens: a plane is in PlaneFence range or is detected by Plane-Alert
 - Check, check, double-check.
-Did you configure the correct container in `docker-compose.yml`? cat
+Did you configure the correct container in `docker-compose.yml`?
+Did you edit the `planefence.config` file?
-- Check the logs: `docker logs -f planefence`
+- Check the logs: `docker logs -f planefence`.
+Some "complaining" about lost connections or files not found is normal, and will correct itself during operation.
+The logs will be quite explicit if there's something you need to take action about.
 - Check the website: http://myip:8081 should update every 80 seconds (starting about 80 seconds after the initial startup).
 The top of the website shows a last-updated time and the number of messages received from the feeder station.
 - Plane-alert will appear at http://myip:8081/plane-alert
 - Twitter setup is complex.
 [Here](https://github.com/kx1t/docker-planefence#setting-up-tweeting)'s a description on what to do.
-- If you have a soundcard and microphone, adding NoiseCapt is as easy as hooking up the hardware and running another container.
-You can add this to your existing `docker-compose.yml` file, or run it on a different machine on the same subnet.
-Instructions are [here](https://github.com/kx1t/docker-noisecapt/blob/main/README.md).

 ## Building my own container
 This section is for those who don't trust my container building skills (honestly, I wouldn't trust myself!) or who run on an architecture that is different than `armhf` (Raspberry Pi 3B+/4 with Raspberry OS 32 bits),`arm64` (Raspberry Pi 4 with Ubuntu 64 bits), or `amd64` (Linux PC).
 In that case, you may have to create your own container using these steps.
 This assumes that you have `git` installed.
 If you don't, please install it first using `sudo apt-get install git`.